Haagerup property and group-invariant percolation: Preliminaries

-We now define the threshold $\pv$ that appeared in the context of Theorem \ref{theorem1.1} pertinent to Bernoulli percolation.
+We now define another threshold $\pv$ pertinent to Bernoulli percolation, which we will relate to the Haagerup property in Theorem \ref{theorem-Spanning}.
 Let $\skrih$ be a countable, locally finite, connected graph $\skrih=(V,E)$.
 The need to go beyond Cayley graphs at this stage is due to the fact that we want to relate the Haagerup property to phase transitions in Bernoulli percolation performed on {\em configurations} of invariant percolations, which clearly need not satisfy any form of transitivity.
-This parameter was already introduced by Schonmann \cite[Section 3.1]{S01} as a natural critical point associated with Bernoulli percolation.
+This parameter was introduced by Schonmann \cite[Section 3.1]{S01} as a natural critical point associated with Bernoulli percolation.
 Following the notation in \cite[Section 3.1]{S01}, we define

 where $\tau_p$ denotes the two-point function of $p$-Bernoulli bond percolation on $\skrih$.
 A related parameter, also introduced by Schonmann \cite[Section 3.1]{S01}, is defined as

 It is immediate from the definitions that